ghik/kubernetes-the-harder-way/docs/QEMU.md

 Current password:
 ```

-We do what it wants and we're finally in.
+We do what it wants, and we're finally in.
 Yay!

 ## Summary